dhutapratama/docs/views.md

 <a name="writing-views-in-react-or-vue"></a>
 ### Writing Views In React / Vue

 Instead of writing their frontend templates in PHP via Blade, many developers have begun to prefer to write their templates using React or Vue.
-Laravel makes this painless thanks to [Inertia](https://inertiajs.com/), a library that makes it a cinch to tie your React / Vue frontend to your Laravel backend without the typical complexities of building an SPA.
+Lets makes this painless thanks to [Inertia](https://inertiajs.com/), a library that makes it a cinch to tie your React / Vue frontend to your Lets backend without the typical complexities of building an SPA.

-Our Breeze and Jetstream [starter kits](/docs/{{version}}/starter-kits) give you a great starting point for your next Laravel application powered by Inertia.
-In addition, the [Laravel Bootcamp](https://bootcamp.laravel.com) provides a full demonstration of building a Laravel application powered by Inertia, including examples in Vue and React.
+Our Breeze and Jetstream [starter kits](/docs/{{version}}/starter-kits) give you a great starting point for your next Lets application powered by Inertia.
+In addition, the [Lets Bootcamp](https://bootcamp.laravel.com) provides a full demonstration of building a Lets application powered by Inertia, including examples in Vue and React.

 <a name="creating-and-rendering-views"></a>
 ## Creating & Rendering Views